 During the summer of 2020, the United Kingdom’s government responded to substantial pressure from the Confederation of British Industry (CBI) to prioritize energy efficiency in an effort to revive the economy in the midst of the coronavirus pandemic.
 Specifically, the government committed £1 billion to retrofit public sector buildings.
 This “green recovery” not only provides much-needed infrastructure to increase energy efficiency, but is creating jobs throughout the UK, preparing buildings for low-carbon heating, and setting the country on a course to achieve net-zero carbon emissions.

 With climate change accelerating and built environments accounting for nearly 40% of energy use worldwide, energy efficiency has become a key objective for building management.
 Smart building technology offers tools for achieving optimal energy efficiency using IoT sensors that generate comprehensive data on equipment functionality and environmental conditions.
-With the assistance of automated building management systems (BMS), analytics software, and big data, energy consumption is more easily controlled and occupant comfort is improved.
+With the assistance of automated building management systems (BMS), analytics software, and big data for building energy management, energy consumption is more easily controlled and occupant comfort is improved.

 Americans spend about 90% of their time indoors, and the air we breathe when inside a building can have a big impact on our health.
 Airborne pollutants indoors can occur at up to five times the concentrations of outside air, leading to the development or aggravation of respiratory health conditions like asthma, lung cancer, pulmonary fibrosis, chronic obstructive pulmonary disease (COPD), and pneumonia.
 Several studies have even found that buildings may even concentrate contaminants present in the air from their immediate vicinity.